 - They provide regulated power in a very precise voltage range, so there are no surges or brownouts that could shut down computers or other high-tech devices.

 - Many come with a digital controller that automatically runs periodic maintenance cycles and diagnostics, so that you don’t have to keep the generator maintained.

 Stand-by generators come in different sizes and types, to fit the specific needs of different homes.
-To have a professional electrician evaluate your home’s electrical needs, and explain your stand-by generator options, contact us at Roth Heating & Cooling, Plumbing & Electrical.
+To have a professional electrician evaluate your home’s electrical needs, and explain your stand-by generator options, contact us at Roth Heating & Cooling, Plumbing, Electrical, Drain Services.